PR0M3TH3AN/SeedPass/docs/fingerprint_seeds.md

 3. **Deletion:**
    - The selected fingerprint directory and all its contents are securely deleted from the local storage.

-*Warning: Removing a fingerprint permanently deletes all associated data.
+*Warning: Removing a seed permanently deletes all associated data.
 Ensure backups are available before proceeding.*

-### Switching Between Fingerprints
+### Switching Between Seeds

 1. **List Available Fingerprints:**
    - SeedPass displays a list of all existing fingerprints stored in `~/.seedpass/`.